Testing browser options

 Once you have set the Variable Name you can then click OK to save the empty variable or refer to one of the examples below to configure the variable for your use case.

-Example 1: Running Chrome in headless
+Example 1: Running Chrome in Spanish

 The example below shows how to configure the _chromeOptions variable to set the browser language preference to Spanish.